 - Take grape leaves out of the jar, and rinse well.
 Remove stems.
 Set torn leaves aside to line the pan later.

 - To partially cook rice, add rice and 2/3 cups of water to a small pan.
 Bring to a boil and let simmer 3-4 minutes.
-Transfer to a sieve and rinse.
+Transfer to a sieve and rinse under cold water.

-- In a large bowl, combine beef, cooked onion, rice, chopped herbs, cumin, salt, and pepper.
+- In a large bowl, combine beef, cooked onion, partially cooked rice, all the chopped herbs, cumin, salt, and pepper.

 - On a clean working surface, place a grape leaf shiny side down.
 Put about 2 tablespoons of the beef/rice mixture in the middle of the leave, closer to the stem.
 Fold the bottom part of the leaf, covering the filling.
-Then fold two sides over and roll the leaf up.
+Then fold two sides over and roll the leaf up so it's snug.
 Repeat with all the remaining leaves and filling.

 - Line a large pan with grape leaves.
 Put dolmas on top, close to each other.
 (You can make two layers if needed.)
 Add water to barely cover dolmas.
 (2 cups if using an 11-inch pan.)